A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 Beyond terminological differences, several formal objects in RL and the inference tradition are mathematically identical.
 The softmax (or Boltzmann) policy used throughout RL is the multinomial logit model of \citet{McFadden1974}.
 The RL softmax policy selects actions according to

-where $\tau > 0$ is a temperature parameter.
-In the discrete choice framework, $Q(s,a)$ plays the role of the deterministic component of utility $v(a \mid x)$, and $\tau$ is the scale parameter of the Type I extreme value (Gumbel) taste shocks $\varepsilon_a$.
+where $\tau > 0$ is a temperature parameter controlling how diffuse the action probabilities are.
+In the discrete choice framework, $Q(s,a)$ plays the role of the deterministic component of utility $v(a \mid x)$, while $\varepsilon_a$ is an unobserved utility shock with a Type I extreme value (Gumbel) distribution whose scale is $\tau$.
 As $\tau \to 0$, the policy converges to the greedy (deterministic) policy, just as the logit choice probability concentrates on the utility-maximizing alternative as the variance of taste shocks vanishes.

-The entropy regularization commonly added to RL objectives is the inclusive value (or log-sum-exp) from the discrete choice literature.
-The soft value function
+Entropy regularization adds a bonus for policies that keep probability spread across actions rather than collapsing immediately onto one action.
+The resulting soft value function

-is identical to the McFadden surplus function $W(x) = \tau \log \sum_a \exp(v(a|x)/\tau) + C$, where $C$ is Euler's constant.
-In the structural estimation literature, this object appears as the Emax function in dynamic discrete choice models following \citet{Rust1987}.
+is the inclusive value, or log-sum-exp, that summarizes the value of the full choice set in discrete choice.
+It is identical to the McFadden surplus function $W(x) = \tau \log \sum_a \exp(v(a|x)/\tau) + C$, where $C$ is Euler's constant.
+In structural estimation, the same object appears as the Emax function, the expected maximum continuation value, in dynamic discrete choice models following \citet{Rust1987}.

-The action-value function $Q^\pi(s,a)$ is the choice-specific value function $v_\theta(x,d)$ of the DDC literature (Table~\ref{tab:notation}).
-The advantage function $A^\pi(s,a) = Q^\pi(s,a) - V^\pi(s)$ is therefore the choice-specific value net of the ex-ante value, a quantity that appears in the \citet{HotzMiller1993} CCP estimator for dynamic discrete choice models.\footnote{These equivalences reflect a common convex-analytic structure.
-The log-sum-exp value function and the negative Shannon entropy are Fenchel conjugates of each other, so maximizing expected payoffs with an entropy bonus and recovering utilities from observed choice probabilities are two views of the same optimization. \citet{ChiongGalichonShum2016} build on this conjugate duality to develop identification and estimation methods for dynamic discrete choice models, and \citet{FosgerauSorensen2022} show that the underlying structure extends well beyond the logit case.}
+The action-value function $Q^\pi(s,a)$ is the choice-specific value function $v_\theta(x,d)$ of the dynamic discrete choice literature (Table~\ref{tab:notation}).
+The advantage function $A^\pi(s,a) = Q^\pi(s,a) - V^\pi(s)$ is therefore the choice-specific value net of the value before an action is chosen, a quantity that appears in the conditional choice probability estimator of \citet{HotzMiller1993}.\footnote{These equivalences share a convex-duality structure.
+Log-sum-exp and negative Shannon entropy are Fenchel conjugates, meaning that each can be recovered from the other through an optimization; \citet{ChiongGalichonShum2016} and \citet{FosgerauSorensen2022} use this duality for identification and estimation beyond the logit case.}